walter-a-jablonowski/sys-2/ai.md

 Sample for the data:

 - /data
+  - /MyInfo.md: this is some Info instance made as file
   - /myApartmentSearch: this is an instance of type "Activity"
     - "-this.md" is the data file, contains data in front matter, except the field "description" which is the text content of the md file
-    - /myApartment: this is an instance of type "Apartment"
+    - /myApartment: this is an instance of type "Apartment" that is a child of "myApartmentSearch"
       - "-this.md"
       - some_image.jpg: all files that can't be identified as an instance of a type are "resource files" for the current instance
       - /myFolder:      all folders that can't be identified as an instance of a type are "group folders" that may contain instances or resources